MinhNguyenKha02/MinhNguyenKha02/README.md

 I'm James, a full-stack developer since 2024 🧑‍💻.
-Currently a remote intern at GoLiveDev JSC, specializing in Nuxt, Vue, and Supabase, PostgreSQL
+Currently working as an intern at bebank JSC, Golang and Blockchain technology was training.
+I had more than 4 months experienced about web development specializing in Nuxt.js, Laravel,  Vue.js, React.js Wordpress and Supabase, PostgreSQL, MySQL.

-🌟 Passionate about Blockchain and Go, with plans to integrate them into future logistics projects.
+🌟 Passionate about Blockchain and Go, with plans to be a full-stack blockchain developer .

 📚 Developed a logistics management system using Laravel and ReactJS as part of my thesis.
+Recently, I also make a peer to peer blockchain networking is small project to make a preparation to get a golang intern job right now.

-💡 Fun fact: I began my journey with WordPress and Figma before advancing to full-stack development.
+💡 Personality: I am an ISTP type, 1xx IQ.
+I like to explore all of other music genre in free time and able to compose, produce a song, or hiking and traveling then make camping by motorcycle

-Feel free to connect and discuss full-stack technologies, logistics solutions, or blockchain integration!
+Feel free to connect and discuss relatable technologies in software development, or blockchain techonology!

 <br/>

 ## My Skill Set
-<table><tr><td valign="top" width="33%">
+<table><tr><td valign="top" width="25%">